umbraco/UmbracoDocs/umbraco-heartcore/tutorials/management-api/creating-content-with-media.md

 To create a new content node with a Media Picker, follow these steps:

-1. Go to the Management API Explorer, fill in the API Key as a Custom Request Header, and click the `Go!` button.
+1. Go to the Management API Browser, fill in the API Key as a Custom Request Header, and click the `Go!` button.
 2. Now click the small orange exclamation mark button next to the content rel in the `Links` section.
 This opens up a modal with the option to make non-GET requests.

     ![Opening the non-GET request modal](../images/management-api-explorer-opening-the-non-get-requests-modal.png)